jiehaocao/BEP-SBMD-COVID19/README.md

 ### Software

-The programming language used for this project is Python and everything is executed on a juypter notebook.
+The programming language used for this project is Python and the codes are executed on a juypter notebook.